DaviBT/DaviBT/README.md

 - 👋 Hi, I’m @DaviBT
 -  I’m interested in learning diferent languages of programing, for reach my object: work in cybersecurity.
--  I’m currently learning CS50, JavaScript and HTML.
+-  I’m currently learning CSS3, JavaScript and HTML5.
 -  How to reach me davi.cesarbt@gmail.com

 <!---